di118/JOB-CHALLANGE/README.md

 # Grabyo technical test

-At Grabyo we love board games and will have an occasional poker night.
+we love board games and will have an occasional poker night.
 Since no one remembers the card ranking you will have to write a program that compare poker hands and determines a winner.